Globe has long made high-quality longboards and cruisers, and the Blazer is one of its most well-liked and sought-after skateboards.

 Yet, with its 13.75″ wheelbase it gives you a pretty nice ride, more comfortable than say a Penny board for daily commuting to school.

 The 26″ version runs 4.25″ 130mm traditional kingpin Tensor trucks and soft (78A) 62mm Globe Conical cruising wheels (a few models come with smaller 59mm wheels).

-Here are some of the designs available on Amazon, with prices in the $100-$135 range (click on an image to go to the page):
+Here are some of the designs with prices in the $100-$135 range (see it on Evo):

 The Big Blazer